ATHENS

 #Concept

 Our concept is based on the belief that all children are curious and enjoy learning, as long as this is not negatively affected by pressure to perform, grades, homework, selection, etc. Our learning group is organized and designed by parents, educators and children on an equal footing.
 It is non-hierarchical, based on solidarity, and full of fun and creativity.
-There is no homework and all learning materials stay in the classroom, so that the children can have free time in the afternoon and need not carry heavy backpacks around Athens.
+There is no homework and all learning materials stay in the learning space, so that the children can have free time in the afternoon and need not carry heavy backpacks around Athens.

 #Learning Locations We wish to provide the children with a variety of learning locations.
 First, our regular learning space, easily accessible and well-equipped with laptops, smart board, projector, musical instruments, a workshop, a kitchen, art supplies etc. Learning also takes place regularly at various other places: libraries, sports fields, the local market, museums, the sea, the forest and other settings where the children can learn not only academical but also life skills.

 #Financing Our group is non-commercial and non-profit, meaning that we share all expenses and financial contributions are used exclusively to cover ongoing costs such as rent, electricity, internet, materials, food, activities, educators etc. Obviously, our budget also depends on the number of children and families involved.
-We keep the costs under 400 Euro per child per month and the more children participate, the cheaper it is.
+We try to keep the costs under 300 Euro per child per month and the more children participate, the cheaper it is.

 *Further information about our concept and background can be found in our FAQ